The Göttweig monastery lies majestically on a hill above the Danube.

 A view into the choir room.
 Above the high baroque altar you can see the gothic ribbed vault.

-The gothic cloister is also still there.
+The gothic cloister also is preserved.
 From there one gets to the crypt.

 This reliquary bust shows bishop Altmann with the monastery and the crosier.